openshift/request-header-saml-service-provider/README.md

 __NOTE__: These instructions use the OCP CA to sign the cert.
 The other option is to get your own signed certificate.
 It is recomended you get an organizationally trusted CA to sign this certifcate for production use, otherwise users will see their browsers prompting them to accept this certificate when they try to log in via SAML.

+Here you can use the `oc` tool to provision these certificates, but you could also use other libraries such as `openssl`.

 ```sh
 oc adm ca create-server-cert \